How to Implement a Jira Migration (a 2024 Step-by-Step Guide)

 Now you’ll be asked to enter the URL of the destination instance.

-Add the url and click “Next”.
+Add the URL of the other Jira instance and click “Next”.

 For migration, we’ll consider the Script mode only.
-Configuration modes in Exalate

 Now you will have to add a “Connection name” and click “Next”.